grettke/universal-emotions-emoticons/README.md

 ## Usage

-Select the emotion(s) then click "Add..." to add them to the kill-ring, optionally including their description(s).
+Select the emotion(s) to add them to the kill-ring, optionally including their description(s).

 Hit TAB to go forward, SHIFT-TAB to go backward, and RETURN to press a button.